By TONY SEED

 This has geo-strategic importance.
 The Maritimes and the U.S. state of Maine (the separate DownEast pipeline) are seen as mere transit regions for exporting energy to Europe, specifically Germany and Ukraine.
 LNG exports from fracking could be ultimately used to shake Russia’s strong position on the European gas market.
 In April, 2013 the proposed LNG project for Goldboro, a harbour on the eastern shore of Nova Scotia, signed a multi-year contract with Germany during a trade visit led by Harper to that country.

 Taking into account Fortress America or Fortress North America, the security perimeter agreement, part of the SPP agreement (Security and Prosperity Partnership Agreement of North America), their program is a union of North American monopolies in which all the working class and the resources of Canada and Mexico are annexed by the USA so as to compete more effectively with Europe for the domination of Asia.

-Internally, the strategic aim for the Harper ruling clique is to ensure that Canadian oil and gas production and export conform with the plans of the U.S. and NATO, in which energy is viewed as a geopolitical weapon.
+This conforms with the strategic aim of the Harper ruling clique: to ensure that Canadian oil and gas production and export aligns with the plans of the U.S. and NATO, in which energy is viewed as a geopolitical weapon.
 The main obstacle is the Canadian people.
 This necessitates strengthening their front against popular resistance to the energy monopolies’ unconstrained exploitation of the oil sands and other petroleum and energy resources, of which Alberta is one centre of opposition.